 Advisement appointments may be scheduled up to two weeks in advance with an advisor.
-Please contact us at 618/536-4431 or email at advisement@business.siu.edu.
-When contacting us, please be prepared to provide your Dawg Tag number and your preferred day and time of appointment.
+Please contact us at 618/453-7496.
+When contacting us, please be prepared to provide your Dawq Tag number and your preferred day and time of appointment.